knowmetools/km-api/docs/API/account.rst

     :>jsonarr int id: The ID of the email address.
     :>jsonarr string email: The email's address.
     :>jsonarr boolean verified: A boolean indicating if the address has been verified.
+    :>jsonarr int verified_action: An integer corresponding to an action to perform when the email is verified.
+See `Email Verification Actions <email-verification-actions_>`_ for more information.
     :>jsonarr boolean primary: A boolean indicating if the address is the user's primary email.

     :status 200: The user's email addresses were successfully retrieved.